Argumentative Essay Outline: 4 Types & Examples Explained

 It includes:

-Opposition's Argument: Explains the opposing stance to demonstrate awareness.
+• Opposition’s Argument: Explains the opposing position fairly.

-Evidence and Reasoning: Presents logical and emotional appeals to support your position.
+• Evidence and Reasoning: Uses logic, examples, and appeals to support your position.

 When to Use It: